ida-arbeitszeit/arbeitszeitapp/README.rst

 Synchronized Plan Activation
 ============================

-Newly created plans are activated at the same time of the day.
+Newly created plans are getting activated at the same time of the day.
-This process is called `SynchronizedPlanActivation` and it will activate all new plans created before the hour established in `DatetimeService.hour_of_synchronized_plan_activation`.
+This process is called `SynchronizedPlanActivation`.
+It activates all new plans that have been created before the hour established in `DatetimeService.hour_of_synchronized_plan_activation`.

 This process gets triggered by the command `flask activate-plans`.
 In production mode, this command is executed by a cron job on a daily basis.
 In development mode, you